 - Biodiversity in fiber sourcing;

+- Adherence to Best Management Practices;

 - Legal and regulatory compliance;

 - Forest research, science and technology;

 - Training and education;

-- Community involvement and landowner outreach;

 - Communications and public reporting;

 - Management review and continual improvement; and

+- Avoidance of controversial sources.

 Field inspections included interviews with contractors and checks on emergency and fire response equipment and preparedness.